SamanthaFenton/Reading-notes/README.md

 3.  _**Don't get disheartened!
 Remind yourself mistakes are a process of learning.**_
 ***

-## My name is Samantha Fenton, I am looking to change my life by developing skills and pursuing a career in coding.
-I have adopted a growth mindset...
+### My name is Samantha Fenton.
+*I am looking to change my life by developing skills and pursuing a career in coding.
+I have adopted a growth mindset...*

 ![](https://upload.wikimedia.org/wikipedia/commons/7/7e/Person-tree.jpg "Look at me, I'm growing!!!:joy:")

+Please find out more about me and view my work on my GitHub profile HERE